Brass Knuckle Volition

 and turn into paper soup.

-I’ve thrown entire family histories into a dumpster because the renters didn’t pay their bills
+At the storage facility I’ve thrown entire family histories into a dumpster because the renters didn’t pay their bills

 and they never showed up

-to collect what the scavengers didn’t want.
+to collect what the auction scavengers didn’t want.

-X-rays from car crashes
+I’ve grabbed up people’s X-rays from car crashes

-and make a future delinquent customer
+all to spawn a delinquent customer

 at Uncle Bob’s.